FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R1

-Hello friends and welcome to the tutorial on 'Version Control with Hg'
+Hello friends and welcome to the first part of tutorial on 'Version Control using Hg'

 ..
 L2